andrewhowdencom/docs.littleman.co/Evaluation/Website.rst

 Forms / Data Entry
 ------------------
 - Does your website require users to enter the same information multiple times anywhere?
+- Does your website offer JavaScript validation to mirror any server side validation?

 Social
 ``````